Optimizing the Learning Environment: Large Groups

-This module describes the importance of small group learning in medical education and the role of the small group facilitator in UBC's Undergraduate Medical Education (UGME) program.
+This module describes the importance of small group learning in medical education and the role of small group facilitators in UBC's Faculty of Medicine.
 It introduces some strategies for creating a safe learning environment, managing the dynamics of a small group, addresses common facilitation challenges raised in student assessment of teacher data, and includes tips from experienced facilitators.

 Click to view module: Introduction to Small Group Facilitation

 Click to view module: Case-Based Learning (CBL) Tutor Training Module

 This module introduces Portfolio Coaches to their role.

 Click to view module: Portfolio Coach Orientation